Tanenbaum–Torvalds debate: The Samizdat incident

 On March 23, 2004, Kenneth Brown, president of the Alexis de Tocqueville Institution, interviewed Tanenbaum.
 This was a prelude to the pending publication of a book by Brown titled Samizdat: And Other Issues Regarding the 'Source' of Open Source Code.
 The book claims that Linux was initially illegally copied from MINIX.
-Tanenbaum published a strong rebuttal, defending Torvalds, and stated at that time:
+Tanenbaum published a strong rebuttal, defending Torvalds, and in a follow-up wrote:

 I would like to close by clearing up a few misconceptions and also correcting a couple of errors.
 First, I REALLY am not angry with Linus.
 HONEST.
 He's not angry with me either.
 I am not some kind of "sore loser" who feels he has been eclipsed by Linus.
 MINIX was only a kind of fun hobby for me.
 I am a professor.
 I teach and do research and write books and go to conferences and do things professors do.
 I like my job and my students and my university. ...
 I wrote MINIX because I wanted my students to have hands-on experience playing with an operating system.
 After AT&T forbade teaching from John Lions' book, I decided to write a UNIX-like system for my students to play with. ...
 I was not trying to replace GNU/HURD or Berkeley UNIX.
 Heaven knows, I have said this enough times.
 I just wanted to show my students and other students how you could write a UNIX-like system using modern technology.
 A lot of other people wanted a free production UNIX with lots of bells and whistles and wanted to convert MINIX into that.
 I was dragged along in the maelstrom for a while, but when Linux came along, I was actually relieved that I could go back to professoring. ...
 Linus seems to be doing excellent work and I wish him much success in the future.

 While writing MINIX was fun, I don't really regard it as the most important thing I have ever done.
 It was more of a distraction than anything else.
 The most important thing I have done is produce a number of incredibly good students, especially Ph.D. students.
 See my home page for the list.
 They have done great things.
 I am as proud as a mother hen.
 To the extent that Linus can be counted as my student, I'm proud of him, too.
 Professors like it when their students go on to greater glory.